ExCL-Docs/excl-user-docs/quick-start-guides/gitlab-ci.md

 - URL
 - Registration Token
 - Executor (choose shell or docker with image)
-- Project Name
+- Project Name (This can be group name or repo name)
 - ExCL System
 - Tag List

 The method for finding the registration differs depending on if you want to register a group runner or a single repository runner.
-See [Group Runner](#group-runner) and [Single Repo Runner (Project Runner))](#single-repo-runner-(project-runner)) sections below.
+See [Group Runner](#group-runner) and [Single Repo Runner (Project Runner))](#single-repo-runner-project-runner) sections below.

 After the runner is added, you can edit the runner to change the tags and description.